PureDarwin/HFSPlus_EFI/README.md

 ## Building the Application

-To build this UEFI application using the EDK II environment.
+To build this UEFI application use the EDK II build environment.

 ## This code is experimental and should be used with caution.